 Rising water temperature is caused by global warming.
 This increasing water temperature has severe consequences on the lives of aquatic animals.

-Global warming pollution causes acute damages to people, wildlife, and the environment.
+Global warming causes acute damages to people, wildlife, and the environment.
 The vital minerals in the water evaporate due to high heat, eventually degrading the water quality.